Bené Benwikere: College career

 Benwikere committed to San Jose State on February 2, 2010.
 He was part of coach Mike MacIntyre's first recruiting class at San Jose State, and Benwikere played under MacIntyre from 2010 to 2012 and Ron Caragher in 2013.

 As a true freshman in 2010, he played in all 13 games and made 9 starts.
 During his sophomore year, he played in ten games and made two starts.
-In 2012, Benwikere was named first-team All-WAC.
+In 2012, Benwikere was named first-team All-Western Athletic Conference (WAC).
 He played in 13 games and started 8.
 Benwikere scored two defensive touchdowns off a 37-yard fumble recovery against New Mexico State and 47-yard interception return against Idaho.
 On November 24 against Louisiana Tech, Benwikere tied a San Jose State record with three interceptions.
 In San Jose State's victory over Bowling Green in the 2012 Military Bowl, Benwikere blocked a punt for a safety.

-In his senior season in 2013, Benwikere was named first-team All-MWC, started 11 games, and had a streak of four consecutive games with an interception.
+In his senior season in 2013, Benwikere was named first-team All-Mountain West Conference (MWC), started 11 games, and had a streak of four consecutive games with an interception.
 In his San Jose State career, Benwikere had 214 tackles (including 11.5 for loss), 3 forced fumbles, 2 fumbles recovered (1 returned for touchdown), 14 interceptions (1 returned for touchdown), and 22 passes broken up.
 Benwikere graduated from San Jose State with a B.A. in sociology.